 - TEACH Grant

-Federal law requires schools to calculate how much Federal Financial Aid a student has earned if that student withdraws in one of the following ways:
+Federal regulations require schools to calculate how much Federal Financial Aid a student has earned if that student withdraws in one of the following ways:

 - Completely withdraws